jagansai/aeron-poc/README.md

 Keep the MediaDriver running while you start the subscriber and publisher.

 ## Java publisher
 `java-publisher` is a Gradle project (depends on `io.aeron:aeron-client:1.49.0`).

+### Linux
-The helper `java-publisher/scripts/start-publisher.sh` builds the jar and supports background execution on Linux; on Windows you can call the Gradle wrapper (`gradlew.bat`).
+Use the helper `java-publisher/scripts/start-publisher.sh` to build the jar and optionally run in the background (it still delegates to the Gradle wrapper).

 ```bash
 cd java-publisher